Skip to main content

 Abstract

-This document describes the mechanism to associate network resources
+This document describes a mechanism to allocate network resources to

-to Segment Routing Identifiers (SIDs).
-Such SIDs are referred to as
+one or a set of Segment Routing Identifiers (SIDs).
+Such SIDs are

-resource-aware SIDs in this document.
+referred to as resource-aware SIDs.
 The resource-aware SIDs retain

-their original forwarding semantics, but with the additional
+their original forwarding semantics, with the additional semantics to

-semantics to identify the set of network resources available for the
+identify the set of network resources available for the packet

-packet processing and forwarding action.
-The resource-aware SIDs can
+processing and forwarding action.
+The proposed mechanism is

-both segment routing with MPLS data plane (SR-MPLS) and segment
+applicable to both segment routing with MPLS data plane (SR-MPLS) and

 Status of This Memo